Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 - The Quiet Force Award — for essential work done without seeking attention

-- The Bridge Builder Award — for connecting people, resources, and ideas across the organization
+- The Bridge Builder Award — for connecting people, resources, and ideas

 Fun and Informal Award Names